 1. Cost and Time Savings

 It’s no secret that People Ops and HR teams have a lot going on!
-Juggling day-to-day operations, strategic initiatives, incoming employee requests, and executive mandates put a lot of pressure on HR professionals and teams to orchestrate their impact effectively.
+Juggling day-to-day operations, implementing HR policy strategies, incoming employee requests, and executive mandates put a lot of pressure on HR professionals and teams to orchestrate their impact effectively.
 Their work also has a significant impact on the company’s budget, prompting constant scrutiny when it comes to investments and employee headcount.

 Software solutions are an investment that, “... in many cases can literally make your team 2-10x more efficient,” notes Phil Strazzula of SelectSoftware Reviews.
 Through automation, HR teams can save time on rote tasks and focus their attention on more pressing initiatives.
 With the right systems in place, lean HR teams can bring comprehensive services without extra headcount.

 Some services quantify these savings, like Bamboo HR’s ROI calculator.
 There’s even free HR software if HR teams need to start gathering employee data before an enterprise solution is approved.
-These resources can’t come soon enough, as Frevvo reports that, “45% of human resources (HR) departments are focusing on intelligent or process automation over the next year,” and Grand View Research predicts, “The global HR software market size is expected to exceed USD 10 Billion by 2022.”
+These resources can’t come soon enough, as IBM reports that “35% of companies are using AI in their business, and an additional 42% reported they are exploring AI”, and Grand View Research predicts “the global HR software market is expected to exceed USD 8 billion by 2030”.

 2. Data Collection and Metrics